aghayev3/skills-github-pages/index.md

 ### If you happened to wander off here, hi :)

 I am just an overly anxious and depressed overachiever.
-I am trying to make someone out of myself one day :)
+I am trying to make someone out of myself :)

 I hope one day I can look back at these days with gratitude and peace!